 3. Before each game introduce yourself to each coach.

-9. Before the game starts, ask the coaches to inform their spectators (if necessary) not to be in the areas reserved for players and coaches.
+8. Before the game starts, if you see spectators setting up their chairs in the players and coaches area, ask the coaches to inform their spectators that they are not allowed in areas reserved for players and coaches.
 Spectators are also not allowed right behind the goals.

-10. Goal kicks – get the ball quickly, and place it at the corner of the penalty box.
-Enforce the Build Out Line Rule.
+9. Goal kicks – get the ball quickly, and place it at the corner of the penalty box.
+(Enforce the Build Out Line Rule if necessary).
 Blow your whistle when goal kick is ready to be taken.

 • Commits numerous fouls.